- Home

 Political and Economic Causes of the American Civil War

-Political causes of the American Civil War that come easily to mind are that the South wanted to protect their rights to own slaves and to make a state more sovereign than the Federation.
-One economic cause is that the South was being dominated economically by the North.
+Political causes of the American Civil War include the South's desire to protect their rights to own slaves and to make a state more sovereign than the Federation.
+Economically, the South was being dominated by the North.

 What would life be like with no state, no government, no authority?
 Where do rights come from?
-These are questions many philosophers have wrestled with.
-Here the accounts of Thomas Hobbes and John Locke are explored and contrasted.
+Here are the accounts of philosophers Thomas Hobbes and John Locke.

-A run-down of libertarian symbols from the porcupine to the Gadsden flag, explaining what they mean and why they're associated with the libertarian movement.
+From the porcupine to the Gadsden flag, here's a run-down of libertarian symbols, explanations of their meanings, and why they're associated with the libertarian movement.

-John Locke and Thomas Hobbes.
-Who are they and what makes them so important?
-A comparison of the similarities and differences of two political philosophers who have shaped the modern world.
+Who are John Locke and Thomas Hobbes?
+What makes them so important?
+Explore the similarities and differences of two political philosophers who shaped the modern world.

 The Presidential Power of Veto: Where Did It Come From?